German and German Studies

 Studying German at St. Olaf is both fun and enriching.
 Our small class sizes allow students to get to know their classmates closely as they learn to converse in German with each other, with professors, and with the native speakers we welcome to campus each year.
 Using language skills to explore the German-speaking world of yesterday and today, students will learn to make connections among diverse texts, including poetry and film, literature, news media, political discussions, as well as music, art, and architecture.
 Students will encounter social, cultural, artistic, political, and economic phenomena that have shaped German-speaking communities over time and that continue to influence their evolution today.

-In addition to a diverse range of courses in German that treat language and culture together, the German Department offers courses in English on cultural topics like fairy tales and folklore, film and other media and artforms.
-Both majors and non-majors are welcome in our courses.
+In addition to a diverse range of courses in German that treat language and culture together, the German Department offers courses in English open to all St. Olaf students on a variety of cultural topics stemming from the German-speaking world.

-Beyond the classroom, students may also participate in the weekly German conversation table (Stammtisch), semester film series, German choir, and events organized by the German Honor Society Delta Phi Alpha, and activities hosted at Deutsches Haus, an honor house where St. Olaf students live together in a German community with an exchange student from the University of Konstanz.
+Beyond the classroom, students may participate in the weekly German conversation table (Stammtisch), semester film series, German choir, events organized by the German Honor Society Delta Phi Alpha, and activities hosted at Deutschsprachige Wohngemeinschaft, a Residential Learning Community where St. Olaf students live in an immersive German language and cultural community together with an exchange student from the Universität Konstanz.

 Overview of the Major

-In courses for the German major, students gain an understanding of German-speaking cultures past and present while building intercultural competence, developing analytical and communication skills, and refining their oral and written German.
+In courses for the German major, students gain an understanding of German-speaking cultures past and present while refining their oral and written German, building intercultural competence, and developing analytical and communication skills applicable to a wide variety of disciplines.
 Students need not be German majors to take level II and level III courses.

 Level II courses are divided into three sequences:

-- GERM 231 and GERM 232 are topically organized, content-based courses, with lexical and grammatical work integrated into the study and discussion of a wide range of cultural perspectives through diverse written texts and visual media.
-GERM 231 focuses on questions of identity and belonging in relation to nation, memory, cultural diversity, and migration in Germany.
-In GERM 232, students explore the evolving significance of past events, movements, and figures for the wider German-speaking world;
+• GERM 231 and GERM 232 are topically organized, content-based courses, with lexical and grammatical work integrated into the study and discussion of a wide range of cultural perspectives through diverse written texts and visual media.
+GERM 231 focuses on questions of identity and belonging in German-speaking societies, historically and today.
+In GERM 232, students explore past and present experiences of everyday life and their implications for social justice;

-- 250-level courses prepare students to engage in informed conversations at a high level of discourse about core cultural narratives of the German-speaking world.
-GERM 251 focuses on the interaction of history and memory for the construction of narratives.
-Students analyze literary and filmic narratives as they develop advanced writing skills.
-GERM 252 explores contemporary issues in a global context through the study of numerous short texts and filmic works; projects include oral presentations in a variety of genres and registers.
+• 250-level courses prepare students to engage in informed conversations at a high level of discourse about core cultural narratives of the German-speaking world.
+In GERM 251, students analyze the interaction of history and memory in literary and filmic narratives about German history as they develop advanced writing skills.
+GERM 252 explores contemporary issues in a global context through the study of short texts in multiple media forms, with projects that include oral presentations in a variety of genres and registers.

-- 270-level courses introduce students to various ways of knowing: critical historiography, media literacy, and socially engaged scholarship.
+• 270-level courses introduce students to various ways of knowing: critical historiography, media literacy, and socially engaged scholarship.
 Students continue to refine their German language skills through tasks that emphasize reading against the grain and speaking to an audience beyond the classroom.
-Student products include web projects, research blogs, research presentations, community engagement projects, and interviews.
+Student products include web-based projects, research blogs, research presentations, interviews, and community engagement projects.

 Intended Learning Outcomes for the Major